| Do not rely on a GPS unit to guide you into the park. Use a map instead.

 - Only unpaved roads access The Maze (graded dirt or high-clearance, four-wheel-drive).
 These roads may become impassable when wet.

-Commercial airlines serve Grand Junction, Colorado, and Salt Lake City, Utah.
+Major commercial airlines serve Grand Junction, Colorado, and Salt Lake City, Utah.
 By car, these cities are at least 2 and 4 hours (respectively) away from the closest park entrance (Island in the Sky).
-There is currently no commercial air service available to Moab.
+Smaller planes serve Moab, Utah, about 40 minutes from Island in the Sky.

 Greyhound travels along Interstate 70, making stops at Grand Junction, Colorado, and Green River, Utah.
 Commercial vans/shuttles operate between Moab and Salt Lake City as well as Grand Junction.